SPAAM-community/spaam-community.github.io/_posts/2023-04-26-news_SPAAM5-registration.md

     <img alt="" border="0" src="https://www.paypalobjects.com/en_GB/i/scr/pixel.gif" width="1" height="1">
 </form>

+Do not select 'Non-student!'.
+The £15 is a flat fee for all participants.

 > ℹ️ Note you will not immediately receive a confirmation _email_.
 Confirmations will come from the SPAAM5 organisers sporadically once they receive information from the ISBA treasurer at regular intervals.

 If you have any questions or issues please contact [spaam.events@gmail.com](spaam.events@gmail.com).